-Relationship Skills Very difficult Difficult Easy Very easy l stay focused when listening to others and carefully consider their meaning.
+Very difficult Difficult Easy Very easy I stay focused when listening to others and carefully consider their meaning.
 COMMUNICATION I can articulate ideas that are important to me in ways that engage others.
-I can have honest conversations about race and racism with young people, their families, and other community members.
-BUILDING I connect meaningfully with young people, their families, colleagues, and community members who are from a different race, culture, or socioeconomic background than I am.
-I get to know the people around me.
-RELATION SHIPS AND TEAM WORK I work well with others and generate a collegial atmosphere. l make sure everyone has had an opportunity to share their ideas.
+OG III III OATION I can have honest conversations about race and racism with young people, their families, and other community members.
+D I connect meaningfully with young people, their families, colleagues, and community members who are from a different race, culture, or socioeconomic background than I am.
+BUILDING RELATIONSHIPS I get to know the people around me.
+AND TEAM WORK I work well with others and generate a collegial atmosphere.
+I make sure everyone has had an opportunity to share their ideas.
 When I am upset with someone, I talk to them about how I feel and listen to their perspective.
-CONFLICT MANAGEMENT I openly admit my mistakes to myself and others and work to make things right. l can work through my discomfort when dealing with conflict, listen to feelings from all parties, and help them understand different perspectives.
+CONFLICT MANAGEMENT I openly admit my mistakes to myself and others and work to make things right.
+I can work through my discomfort when dealing with conflict, listen to feelings from all parties, and help them understand different perspectives.

-Responsible Decision-Making Very difficult Difficult Easy Very easy I gather relevant information to explore the root causes of problems I see.
-ANALYSIS thinking in my school communication of the school I recognize the need to continually grow, to examine the status quo, and to encourage new thinking in my school community.
+Responsible Decision-Making Very difficult Difficult Easy Very easy PROBLEM ANALYSIS I gather relevant information to explore the root causes of problems I see.
+I recognize the need to continually grow, to examine the status quo, and to encourage new thinking in my school community.
 I involve others who are impacted to explore a problem collaboratively before choosing a solution or launching a new project.
-I involve others who are impacted to generate multiple solutions and predict the outcome of each solution to key problems.
-IDENTIFYING SOLUTIONS I find practical and respectful ways to overcome difficulty, even when it comes to making decisions that may not be popular.
+IDENTIFYING SOLUTIONS I involve others who are impacted to generate multiple solutions and predict the outcome of each solution to key problems.
+I find practical and respectful ways to overcome difficulty, even when it comes to making decisions that may not be popular.
 I consider how my choices will be viewed through the lens of the young people I serve and the community around them.
 I take time for self-reflection & group reflection on progress toward goals & the process used.
-REFLECTION ON I consider how my personal and professional decisions impact the lives of others.
+REFLECTION ON IMPACT I consider how my personal and professional decisions impact the lives of others.
 I help to make my personal and professional community a better place.

-\such as staff and colleagues, young people, their families, and other community members -- especially those who are historically underrepresented in decision-making
+^{}such as staff and colleagues, young people, their families, and other community members -- especially those who are historically underrepresented in decision-making